elmsln/elmsln/core/dslmcode/stacks/discuss/sites/all/modules/local_contrib/harmony_core/README.md

 If you want to use At.js you will need to download libraries, I refer you to the instructions for that module.

+## Automated tests

+Workin on it!
+Just the one basic proof of concept for now.